 Funding is limited and not all students may be funded.
 Partial funding may be provided.
 Applications are valid for 1 school year only.

-For more information, contact your local band office or your ISC regional office.
+For more information, contact your local band office or your Indigenous Services Canada (ISC) regional office.

 Inuit students who formerly received funding through UCEPP should apply through the Inuit Post-Secondary Education Strategy.

 Please contact your local band office or ISC regional office for information on deadlines to apply for funding.